nestorojas/git_assignment/README.md

 4. Click on the green 'Invite a collaborator' button.
 5. Enter the username, email, or full name of the person you want to add.
 6. Click on the 'Add [username]' button.

+e. **What is the difference between `git` and `GitHub`?**

+Git is a distributed version control system that allows users to manage and track changes to their codebase locally on their computer.
+GitHub, on the other hand, is a web-based platform that provides hosting for Git repositories, along with collaboration features such as issue tracking, pull requests, and project management tools.

+f. **What does `git diff` do?**

+The `git diff` command shows the differences between changes in the working directory, the staging area (index), and the commit history.
+It compares the current state of files in the working directory with the staged changes or with a specific commit.